garthee/gnot/README.md

 Acknowledgement
 ====
-GNoT builds on (and thus heavily benefits from) JS visualization libraries such as D3, NVD3, Crossfilter, DC, Rickshaw, etc.
+GNoT builds on (and thus heavily benefits from) JS visualization libraries such as D3, NVD3, Crossfilter, DC, Rickshaw, VisualSearch, etc.